- Study Abroad

 Prerequisite: PHI 1000C.
 An introductory course which attempts to articulate ultimate principles of knowing and being.
 Central questions to be considered are: Is there evidence of God's existence and, correspondingly, is there a solution to the problem of evil?
 Does human cognition permit of ultimate foundations?
 Is nature teleological and if so can it serve as an objective standard of value?
 The course also considers traditional metaphysical aspirations in the context of contemporary challenges from the physical and social sciences.
 3 credits.

 Prerequisites: MTH 1250, MTH 1260, PAS 2301.
 This course is designed to provide the students with introductory concepts of pharmacoeconomics as it relates to patient care.
-This course is taught as a Online Learning course by full time faculty here in New York.
 3 credits.

 This course is an intermediate-level biochemistry and molecular biology lecture course.
 This course is taught by an adjunct faculty member in Seville.
 4 credits.

 *Summer Session I or II*